The Measure of Deception: An Analysis of Data Forging in Machine Unlearning: Forging for smooth loss functions

 \subsection{Anti-concentration of probability measure for $\epsilon$-forging}

 Building on the local volume bounds (Lemmas~\ref{seconvarlem1}--\ref{seconvarlem2}) and the global volume bound (Theorem~\ref{seconvarthm1}), we now convert these geometric controls into probability bounds.
 Inside $D_2$, probability compares to volume via a locally log-Lipschitz density.
 Outside $D_2$, a tail concentration controls the remainder.
+Assume $\probP \ll \mu_2$ on $\mathbb{R}^d$ with density $p(\z)$ and: \begin{enumerate} \item[\textbf{P1.}] $p(\z) \propto e^{-g(\z)}$ for a continuous $g:\mathbb{R}^d\to\mathbb{R}$ that is locally Lipschitz on every compact set of $\mathbb{R}^d$.